 1) Open your Discord, and click the settings icon.

-2) Select the Overlay tab, and turn off Enable in-game overlay.
+2) Scroll down, select the Game Overlay tab, and turn off Enable in-game overlay.

-3) Click the Appearance tab and turn off Hardware Acceleration.
+3) Click the Advanced tab and turn off Hardware Acceleration.
+Your Discord will be restarted.

 Then you can see if the crashing issue reoccurs when playing FIFA.

-Fix 3 Allow FIFA 19 running through Firewall
+Fix 3 Allow FIFA 19 to run through the Firewall

 Temporarily disable your Anti-virus software or add your FIFA 19 as an exception to your third-party antivirus application.
 (Please consult your antivirus documentation for instructions if you don’t know how to do it.)